Bergdoltm/Propaganda-in-Zollman-Models/README.md

 The code was initially adapted to reproduce the results of Weatherall, O'Connor, and Bruner 2018.
 The code for the reproduced results is not in this repository, but I am happy to send it if you contact me at: mhbergdolt@gmail.com

+# Using the program:
+I don't recommend cloning this directly.
+I run this code with a Python IDE (Spyder is my favorite for the live visualizations).
+If you want to test or use this code, copy it into a local file.
+You will need to assign a filename and location for the data which can be edited on the last line.

 # Currently, this code has the following capabilities:
 1. Propaganda similar to the Weatherall et. al model, but using a beta approximation rather than discrete Bayesian inference:
        This includes both the selective sharing and biased production strategies.